 In the example above, you can see how the base term can be used to find new long-tail keyword opportunities by adding a prefix/suffix – we used the seed keyword “best crm for”.

+My personal favorite is AnswerThePublic.
 Follow the same process and plug your base term into the tool.
 You’ll see a list of popular questions that people search for, containing your base term: